vasylenko/devdosvid.blog/content/cv/index.md

 link="https://grammarly.com/"
 company="Grammarly"
 dates="Nov'20 - May'23" >}}
-I focused on improving our CI/CD infrastructure and supporting the professional growth of our engineering teams.
+I have improved our CI/CD infrastructure and supported the professional growth of our engineering teams.

 Key Accomplishments:

 **CI/CD Improvements**: I developed the new version of the macOS CI infrastructure, which included self-service horizontal scaling and multi-architecture support.
-This update reduced the iOS team's CI processing times by about 40% and similarly lowered costs.
+This update reduced the iOS team’s CI processing times by about 40% and similarly lowered costs.
 I also updated our Linux-based CI infrastructure to use Kubernetes, which cut infrastructure costs by four times, reduced maintenance needs, and improved scalability.

-**Educational Initiatives and Team Engagement**: I created 'Platform University,' a comprehensive learning program with tutorials and video lectures to enhance engineers' proficiency with our tools.
+**Educational Initiatives and Team Engagement**: I created ‘Platform University,’ a comprehensive learning program with tutorials and video lectures to enhance engineers’ proficiency with our tools.
 Additionally, I led a HackWeek project that developed a quest game, improving the onboarding experience for new engineers and promoting a deeper understanding of our Engineering Platform.

 **Mentorship**: I provided guidance and support to team members transitioning to the Engineering Platform team, focusing on their professional development and successful integration into our processes.